-As of the start of 2021, a large number of businesses need to disclose to their customers any ‘substantially prejudicial’ parts of their contracts.
-Prior to entering into a contract or completing a sale, businesses caught by the new laws must disclose any clauses which ‘substantially’ prejudice the interest of their customers.
-These businesses must also disclose any commission or referral arrangements with another supplier when recommending that a consumer purchases goods or services from that supplier.
-For the purposes of this article, we will address the requirement to disclose substantially prejudicial terms.
-This article will outline:
+Under current law, a large number of businesses need to disclose to their customers any ‘substantially prejudicial’ parts of their contracts.
+Prior to entering into a contract or completing a sale, businesses caught by the new laws must disclose any clauses that ‘substantially’ prejudice the interest of their customers.
+These businesses must also disclose any commission or referral arrangements with another supplier when recommending that a consumer purchase goods or services from that supplier.
+As a business owner, failure to comply with these requirements may imply you are acting unlawfully.
+This article will outline who needs to disclose substantially prejudicial terms, as well as how you can ensure compliance.

 - you supply goods or services to consumers in New South Wales (NSW); or